Roy Moore files complaint to block Alabama Senate result

 (CNN)Roy Moore filed an election complaint on Wednesday, alleging potential voter fraud in Alabama's special election and urged a delay in certifying the results.

-Alabama Secretary of State John Merrill is slated to certify the special election results Thursday.
-But the Moore campaign launched a last-minute court battle to stop state officials from certifying Jones as the winner, saying it should be delayed until a "thorough investigation of potential election fraud," according to his press release.
+In its last-minute court battle to stop state officials from certifying Jones as the winner, the Moore campaign said certification should be delayed until a "thorough investigation of potential election fraud," according to a press release.

-CNN reached out to the Alabama Secretary of State's office for comment on whether Moore's filing would affect the process.
+Alabama Secretary of State John Merrill, however, told CNN's "New Day" Thursday morning that he will certify Jones as the winner later in the day.

+"Will this affect anything?"
+Merrill said, referring to Moore's challenge.
+"The short answer to that is no."

 Previously, Merrill has said it is "highly unlikely" that Jones would not be certified as the winner of the election.

+Jones' campaign called Moore's challenge a "desperate attempt" to "subvert the will of the people."

-Moore and his campaign filed a complaint in the Circuit Court of Montgomery, Alabama, listing several allegations and called for "a new special election."
+Moore and his campaign filed the complaint in the Circuit Court of Montgomery, Alabama, listing several allegations and called for "a new special election."

 His complaint alleges that out-of-state residents had been allowed to vote and that election fraud experts had concluded through statistical analyses that fraud had taken place.
 One of the election experts Moore cites is Richard Charnin, who also posts about JFK conspiracy theories and the murder of DNC staffer, Seth Rich.